badlogic/mariozechner.at/src/posts/2024-08-05-electronic-nights-2/index.md

 All the ground symbol really represents is a point with no electrical potential.
 It serves as a reference point to measure voltages relative to another point on the circuit.

 The current will flow through points 1, 2, and 3 down to ground.
 It will not flow through the remaining LEDs on the right, as they are not part of the loop by being connected to the ground.
+Or put another way: the current will go the path of least resistance, which is down to the ground.

 I can add another LED to the circuit by moving the wire connecting to ground to points 4, 5, or 6.
 Here's what happens.